row56/headlinecontext/README.md

 # Corrective Context Generation for Misleading News Headlines

 This repository contains code for a project that detects misleading news headlines and generates corrective context to clarify them.
 The current work includes data exploration and baseline experiments for both classification and generation tasks.
+The project is a grad project for the course INFO 259 at UC Berkeley with Prof. David Bamman.

 ## Overview